 Governments have often struggled to manage this complexity.
 Historically each silo-based government service agency defined the identities of its own customers.
 Even countries which have traditionally had the simplicity of a single citizen identifier (such as Finland, where there has been a single population register since 1634), have tended to build up separate and inconsistent business processes for identity verification.
 Although the advent of e-Government held out the promise of significant simplification of identity management - bringing service improvement gains for the customer and efficiency savings for the Government - significant barriers remain.
 Legislative barriers to some agencies releasing data, privacy law inhibiting the use of common identifiers in different domains and the nascent technical responses to surmount these issues, have slowed progress.

 A wide range of agencies, standards bodies and advocacy groups are deeply involved in transforming many aspects of this work, from business, legal and social models to develop identity ecosystems to engender trust, security, privacy and a great customer experience (such as promoted by NSTIC ) and interoperable technical and privacy standards for authentication, authorization and privacy management (such as OASIS [SAML, XACML and PMRM]) through to the business, legal and social issues around online identity assurance (such as promoted by [OIX]).
-These are supported by emerging standards for identity proofing, binding identities to credentials, and pseudonmyising them for privacy protection.
+These are supported by emerging standards for identity proofing, binding identities to credentials, and using pseudonyms for them for privacy protection.

 Deployment of identity management at scale is not yet mature, and the approaches and standards that support them are still evolving to reflect changes in customers’ social habits, ubiquity of mobile devices and the move to cloud computing.